igor-dimi/CSIA-Java/README.md

 # CSIA-Java
-Computer Science, an Interdisciplinary Approach - Robert Sedgewick, Kevin Wayne.
+Computer Science, an Interdisciplinary Approach with Java - Robert Sedgewick, Kevin Wayne.
 Book Exercises

+## Info
+Repo will contain the exercises and related projects from the book.